grpc/grpc.io/content/blog/state-of-grpc-web.md

 ---
+title: The state of gRPC in the browser
 author: Johan Brandhorst
 author-link: https://jbrandhorst.com/
-date: "2019-01-08T00:00:00Z"
+date: 2019-01-08
-published: true
-title: The state of gRPC in the browser
-url: blog/state-of-grpc-web
 ---

 _This is a guest post by_